Terra preta: Amazonia

 Amazonians formed complex, large-scale social formations, including chiefdoms (particularly in the inter-fluvial regions) and even large towns and cities.
 For instance, the culture on the island of Marajó may have developed social stratification and supported a population of 100,000.
 Amazonians may have used terra preta to make the land suitable for large-scale agriculture.

 Spanish explorer Francisco de Orellana was the first European to traverse the Amazon River in the 16th century.
 He reported densely populated regions extending hundreds of kilometres along the river, suggesting population levels exceeding even those of today.
 Orellana may have exaggerated the level of development, although that is disputed.
 The evidence to support his claim comes from the discovery of geoglyphs dating between 0–1250 CE and from terra preta.
 Beyond the geoglyphs, these populations left no lasting monuments, possibly because they built with wood, which would have rotted in the humid climate, as stone was unavailable.

 Whatever its extent, this civilization vanished after the demographic collapse of the 16th and 17th century, due to European-introduced diseases such as smallpox and bandeirante slave-raiding.
-The settled agrarians again became nomads, while still maintaining specific traditions of their settled forbears.
+The settled agrarians again became nomads, while still maintaining specific traditions of their settled forebears.
 Their semi-nomadic descendants have the distinction among tribal indigenous societies of a hereditary, yet landless, aristocracy, a historical anomaly for a society without a sedentary, agrarian culture.

 Moreover, many indigenous peoples adapted to a more mobile lifestyle to escape colonialism.
 This might have made the benefits of terra preta, such as its self-renewing capacity, less attractive: farmers would not have been able to cultivate the renewed soil as they migrated.
 Slash-and-char agriculture may have been an adaptation to these conditions.
 For 350 years after the European arrival, the Portuguese portion of the basin remained untended.

 Location

-Terra preta soils are found mainly in the Brazilian Amazon, where Sombroek et al. estimate that they cover at least 0.1 to 0.3%, or 6300 to 18900 km2 of low forested Amazonia; but others estimate this surface at 10.0% or more (twice the area of Great Britain).
+Terra preta soils are found mainly in the Brazilian Amazon, where Sombroek et al. estimate that they cover at least 0.1–0.3%, or 6300 to 18900 km2 of low forested Amazonia; but others estimate this surface at 10.0% or more (twice the area of Great Britain).
 Recent model-based predictions suggest that the extent of terra preta soils may be of 3.2% of the forest.